ietf-teep/architecture/draft-ietf-teep-architecture.md

     a Rich Execution Environment.
 A device contains a default list of Trust Anchors that identify entities (e.g., TAMs) that are trusted by the device.
-This list is normally set by the device Manufacturer, and may be governed by the device's network carrier.
+This list is normally set by the device manufacturer, and may be governed by the device's network carrier.
     The list of Trust Anchors is normally modifiable by the device's owner or Device Administrator.
 However the device manufacturer and network carrier may restrict some modifications, for example,